 6. Clean the extracted data

-Click the Show more icon and select "clean data".
+Click the "more" icon on the top right corner and select "clean data".

 7. Test-run the task

 The scraping task is now completed.
 As mentioned before, it's always recommended that you test the workflow step-by-step, making sure that each step does what it needs to do, for example, if you click on "Go to Web Page", it should load the web page in the built-in browser without a problem.